 Social Science Research Methods; GOVT 2325 (2017- ).
 Upper-level course designed to introduce students to the process of creating knowledge in the social sciences.
 Students are exposed to a variety of concept measurement, data collection, and research design techniques, as well as basic quantitative data analysis.
 Students apply class and textbook themes through two major projects: A methodological critique of a peer-reviewed, scholarly article in the one of the social science disciplines, and an original research paper developed incrementally throughout the term.
 Students conclude the term by formally presenting the research paper, including initial data analyses.

 American National Government and Politics; PSC 121 & POL 205 (2014-2017).
 Introductory course with purpose of familiarizing students with the American political process, covering institutions of government, mediating institutions, political participation, contemporary and historical political ideologies, public opinion measurement and trends, and the nature of constitutional rights and liberties.
 Students assessed through a variety of short writing assignments, objective and essay examinations, and in-class simulations (such as the New York Times federal budget activity and moot court exercises).
 Course material conveyed through a mixture of open discussions, group problem-solving exercises, video clips, and interactive lectures.

-Free Speech in America; Syracuse University (2014).
+Free Speech in America; PSC 300 (2014).
 Upper-level, special course offering with purpose of introducing students to historical, legal, and cultural determinants of the meaning of the U.S. Constitution’s First Amendment.
 Students assessed through a combination of case briefing presentations of modern Supreme Court and federal appellate court free speech controversies, law-school style hypothetical writing assignments, reviews of canonical literature, and a cumulative portfolio assignment.
 Course material conveyed through open discussions, film viewings, moot court activity, and interactive lectures.